R-a-Moore/intro_aws/README.md

 AWS global infrastructure operates in 84 availability zones.
 And services millions of active customers, covering virtually every industry and enterprise - both public and private secotrs.

+Availability zones (AZ) are the non-physical name locations for the many places which machine instances can be rented.
+They are based off of regions, actual physical locations, and so this is why you may find 'Ireland 1a' as there are 3 availability zones in Ireland.

 ### Shopping - What Requirements do we look for when buying a machine?

 - cpu